ECCV 2020 Commands 4 Autonomous Vehicles

 - Freeze Leaderboard: July 18 2020 (Participants can still submit, but leaderboard is no longer updated).

-- End of Challenge: August 1 2020 (Winners will be contacted and asked to submit a paper and code).
+- End of Challenge: August 1 2020 (Participants ranking above the MSRR baseline will be contacted to write a paper).

 - Teams that are placed 1st, 2nd, and 3rd at the end of the challenge on August 1 2020 will be considered the winners of the challenge.
-Winners of the challenge are expected to submit a 4-14 page paper (ECCV format) to the workshop that details their solution.
-The paper can be submitted through our openreview page after the challenge ends.
+Winners of the challenge are expected to submit a 6-14 page paper (ECCV format) to the workshop that details their solution.
+We will personally contact the winning teams and provide them with all necessary details.
 Winning teams that fail to submit an explanatory paper in time for the workshop event won't be eligible for the challenge prizes.
 The paper will be published as a workshop paper.

 - The 1st, 2nd and 3rd team will be awarded a cash prize of 1500, 500, and 250 euro respectively, and will be invited to present their solution during the workshop (virtually).